 Now that we know the basics of the Excel VBA Evaluate function lets us explores some useful tips:

-Tip 1: Use brackets instead
+Use Evaluate brackets instead of Range

 Did you know you can encapsulate Excel formulas in VBA in brackets to achieve the same results are embracing them within the Evaluate function?
 See example on the right.
 The Evaluate function can be easily swapped with square brackets to achieve same resutl.

 You can easily replace a VBA Range with square brackets as well: